+Why make your home nicer?
 Once upon a time, I was an active addict who did not care much about my surroundings.
-I wanted them to look nice, but I was in no position to enjoy them properly or care for them for that matter.
-Today, if my surroundings are not pretty, or if they are cluttered, or dirty, or anything unpleasant, it’s horribly distracting and impairs my ability to do anything.
+I wanted my home to look nice, but I was in no position to enjoy it properly, or care for it for that matter.
+Now that I’ve been sober and in recovery for years, I am able to care for myself and my home.
+Today, if my home is not attractive, or my surroundings are cluttered, or dirty, I am actually distracted and can’t get any work done.
+Do you work at home like I do?
+If you didn’t before the pandemic, you may be at home more now.

-On top of that, we are stuck at home.
-Pretty much all the time.
-Now, I spent a lot of time at home before the pandemic, so I’ve been working on making my home nicer for a while.
-But, now, not only does my apartment have to be pleasant, but it also has to act as an office, yoga studio, meditation room, conference room, you get the idea.
+Because of the pandemic, I started spending a lot more time at home.
+I had to make some changes.
+Now, not only does my apartment have to be pleasant, but it also has to act as an office, yoga studio, meditation room, conference room, you get the idea.
 Making your space attractive and functional is a challenge but it is not impossible.

 These are my favorite tips for improving your space while also making it more functional